As cops return to Denver schools, Denver police chief says they're not 'be all, end all to safety'

 Thomas stressed on Friday that SROs will not be involved in school discipline.

-An agreement outlining regulations for the officers was reached Friday, officials confirmed.
+An agreement outlining the responsibilities and role of officers on campus was reached Friday, officials confirmed.
+The memorandum of understanding was sent to the district earlier this week, Thomas said.

-The agreement is supposed to establish between the district and police department a commitment to specific principles, roles and responsibilities officers will assume on campus.

 DPS has had SROs since the 1990s.